HelenaHagsma/versionamento/README.md

 # versionamento
- primeiro exercício sobre versionamento com GitHub Desktop.
+ First exercise about versioning with GitHub Desktop.